grafana/alloy/docs/sources/reference/components/loki.source.cloudflare.md

 The last timestamp fetched by the component is recorded in the `loki_source_cloudflare_target_last_requested_end_timestamp` debug metric.

 All incoming Cloudflare log entries are in JSON format.
-You can make use of the `loki.process` component and a JSON processing stage to extract more labels or change the log line format.
+You can use the `loki.process` component and a JSON processing stage to extract more labels or change the log line format.
 A sample log looks like this:

 ```json